Spare The Phone

 Oh the hypocrisy…

-I pick up the receiver knowing it is wrong.
-My mother and Bridie are making small talk.
-I wait for the next pause in conversation.
-Putting on my best Irish accent in imitation of my mother, I ask “Bridie, why don’t you come over tomorrow? “ Bridie does not miss a beat, “Why I was just going to suggest that dear.”
+On that fateful day, I strain to hear their conversation, but cannot.
+Knowing it is wrong, I pick up the phone extension gently and await the next pause between them.
+Putting on my best Irish accent in imitation of my mother, I ask “Lily, why don’t you come over tomorrow? “ Lily does not miss a beat, “Why I was just going to suggest that dear.”

 The next few moments remain to this day, both vivid and jumbled in my memory.
-I recall a momentary silence as my mother dropped the receiver and her thundering footsteps ascending the stairs toward my room.
-In my haste to lock my bedroom door , I leave the receiver dangling on the bed.
-Bridie is still on the line.
+I recall a momentary silence as my mother dropped the receiver and then, her thundering footsteps ascending the stairs toward my room.
+In my haste to lock my bedroom door, I leave the receiver dangling on the bed.
+Lily is still on the line.
 I try to hold the door shut but am no match for my adrenaline pumped mother who with the strength of Goliath pushes the door forward and lunges toward me.
 Generally a nonviolent woman, the incident has unraveled her to the core.
 Grabbing the only available weapon in sight, the phone, she begins to pummel me with it.
-In the ensuing chaos, I do recall one thing oh, so clearly… Bridie’s voice calling out from the other end “Hello!
+In the ensuing chaos, I do recall one thing oh, so clearly… Lily’s voice calling out from the other end “Hello!
 Hello?”
 HELLO?
 Is everything alright?
 Dear?” in between the strains of my screams of “Mom, NO PLEASE, I’m sorry!”
 MOM!!!!!!!!!!!!!

 Screwdriver Parties